Willie Drew

-Willie Robert Drew Jr. (born July 5, 2000) is an American professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Willie Robert Drew Jr. (born July 5, 2000) is an American professional football defensive back for the DC Defenders of the United Football League (UFL).
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at James Madison and Virginia State.
-He has also been a member of the Carolina Panthers of the National Football League (NFL) and DC Defenders of the United Football League (UFL).
+He has also been a member of the Carolina Panthers of the National Football League (NFL).

 Early life

 Drew attended high school at Smithfield High School.
 In Drew's first game as a senior he set a school and Bay Rivers District record throwing for 388 yards and four touchdowns on 21 completions.
 In his senior season, Drew notched 50 tackles with five interception.
 Drew was also the team's quarterback where he threw for 1,447 yards and 14 touchdowns, while also rushing for 1,154 yards and 18 touchdowns.
 Coming out of high school, Drew decided to commit to play college football for the FCS powerhouse James Madison Dukes.